ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: write_source_waveform_broadcast(waveform_name, waveform_data)

             Writes the same waveform data to all sites.
-Use this write method if you set the **dataMapping** parameter of the create source waveform method to Broadcast.
+Use this write method if you set the data_mapping parameter of the create source waveform method to :py:data:`~nidigital.SourceDataMapping.BROADCAST`.